roeltje788/brum/README.md

 The following packages needs to be installed before Brum can be used:

 - python3-dateutil
-- faketime
-- routinator
-- RUST
 - netaddr (pip3 install netaddr)

-(Ziggy is automatically installed as a submodule)

 ## Arguments